keen/community-team/community-projects.md

-# Projects Built Using Keen IO (Work in Progress)
+# Projects Built Using Keen IO
-List of project built with Keen IO, organized by Framework, API, Hardware, or Platform used
+List of project built with Keen IO or for using Keen IO

+### Organized by Framework, API, Hardware, or Platform used:

 ### [Arduino](https://www.arduino.cc/):
 - Analytics Tracking for Arduino [Blog post](https://keen.io/blog/121840400161/introducing-analytics-tracking-for-arduino) / [Source Code](https://github.com/hex337/keen-arduino-activity-tracker)